vladigleba/vladigleba.github.io/posts/basics/hell.md

 > And *turning the cities of Sodom and Gomorrha into ashes* condemned them with an overthrow, making them an ensample unto those that after should live ungodly.
 {% ct '2 Peter 2:6' %}

 The fire that destroyed Sodom and Gomorrha was an eternal fire too, but, obviously, the cities are no longer burning.
-The Bible is referring to the eternal consequences of the fire, which turned the cities into ashes&mdash;never to exist again.
+The Bible is referring to the eternal consequences of the fire, which turned the cities into ashes—never to exist again.

 ## Doesn’t the Bible talk about unquenchable fire?